DaleCooper59/DaleCooper59/README.md

 - 👋 Hi, I’m @DaleCooper59
-- 👀 I’m interested in learning about programmation
+- 👀 I’m interested to learn about programmation
 - 🌱 I’m currently learning Javascript, SQL, PHP, and more ...
-I'm in a formation
+I'm in formation
-- 💞️ I’m looking to collaborate on meet new people and get more and more experiences
+- 💞️ I’m looking to collaborate and meet new people to get more experiences
 - 📫 How to reach me : duvinagechristopher1@gmail.com or my https://www.linkedin.com/in/christopher-duvinage-8a38091a6/ or here

 <!---